 - Operating system:

-- Ubuntu Linux 16.04 or higher (highly recommended for assignments
+- Ubuntu Linux 20.04 or higher is recommended

-- PC: Windows XP or higher with latest updates installed, or Mac: OS X 10.6 or higher with latest updates installed will be required for the final exam
+- PC: Windows XP or higher with the latest updates installed, or Mac: OS X 10.6 or higher with the latest updates installed will be required for the final exam